-We believe that executive stock ownership is important in aligning the interests of our directors and executives with those of our stockholders.
-In March 2011, we adopted stock ownership guidelines for our directors and executive officers.
-Our guidelines require our non-employee directors to hold shares equivalent in value to three times the annual cash retainer for directors, measured annually at the end of each fiscal year.
-Our chief executive officer is required to hold shares equivalent in value to three times his annual base salary.
-Our executive officers, other than the chief executive officer, are required to hold shares equivalent in value to one times their annual base salary.
-For purposes of calculating stock ownership, we include shares beneficially held by each director or officer and earned, but unvested, restricted stock unit awards.
+We believe that executive stock ownership is important in aligning the interests of our executives with those of our stockholders.
+In March 2011, we adopted stock ownership guidelines for our executive officers that require our chief executive officer to hold shares equivalent in value to three times his annual base salary and our other executive officers to hold shares equivalent in value to one times their annual base salary.
+For purposes of calculating stock ownership, we include shares beneficially held by each executive officer and performance-based RSUs to the extent the performance measure has been met or earned, even if the RSU is unvested.
 We do not include vested or unvested stock options.
-Compliance with the guidelines is measured annually following the close of the fiscal year, and our directors and executive officers have five years from the later of the adoption of our stock ownership guidelines or their appointment as a director or executive officer to attain compliance.
+Compliance with the guidelines is measured annually following the close of the fiscal year, and our executive officers have five years from the later of the adoption of our stock ownership guidelines or their appointment as an executive officer to attain compliance.
+As of March 2013, all of our executive officers were in compliance with our stock ownership guidelines.
+Our director stock ownership guidelines are described under "Director Compensation."